Next, we take a day trip to the Caribbean and learn a syncopated and upbeat song, Yellow Bird.

 Yellow Bird Musings

-Yellow Bird is based on a late 19th-century Haitian song, Choucoune, written by Michel Mauléart Monton with lyrics by Oswald Durand.
+Yellow Bird is a late 19th-century Haitian song, Choucoune, written by Michel Mauléart Monton with lyrics by Oswald Durand.
 It was rewritten with English lyrics in the 20th century and retitled Yellow Bird.
-Hawaiian musician Arthur Lyman recorded it in 1961, scoring an international hit, and lighting up the Billboard charts at number 4.
-Indeed, the many and varied versions of Yellow Bird attest to its longevity and popularity.
+Arthur Lyman, a Hawaiian musician, recorded it in 1961, mingling hints of calypso and Hawaiian music.
+He scored an international hit, lighting up the Billboard charts at number 4.

 Yellow Bird Lyrics